 Does liquid marine collagen work?

-While the idea of taking a simple drink each day sounds wonderful, will it really improve our skin - or is it simply a fad?
-If there's evidence that it works, how much liquid marine collagen is needed to notice the difference?
+While the idea of taking a simple drink each day sounds wonderful, will it really improve our skin - or is it only a fad?
+If there's evidence that it works, how much liquid marine collagen will I need to notice the difference?

 What is liquid marine collagen?

 Liquid collagen is an edible supplement containing collagen proteins in a liquid, often purified water.
 Collagen supplements can benefit the health of the skin, hair, nails and joints.
-Collagen also gives structure to tissues in the bones, tendons, ligaments, teeth, organs, muscles and blood vessels, according to scientific research.
+According to scientific research , collagen also gives structure to tissues in:

 Collagen makes up 33% of our body’s total protein mass.
-Marine collagen comes from fish - and like other sources of collagen, it may help delay signs of ageing, such as wrinkles and joint issues.
-Marine collagen provides an alternative for people who don't like using other forms of collagen produced from animal products.
+Marine collagen comes from fish.
+And, like other sources of collagen, it may help delay signs of ageing, such as wrinkles and joint issues.
+Marine collagen provides an alternative for people who don't like using other forms of collagen from animal products.

-Many people consider marine collagen to be a more sustainable alternative to other forms, as it can be made from the unused raw materials not needed by the fishing industry for food products.
-The materials are used to create skin care products, rather than going to waste.
+Many people consider marine collagen to be a more sustainable alternative to other forms.
+This is because it originates from the unused raw materials not needed by the fishing industry for food products.
+The materials can then go into skin care products rather than going to waste.
 Marine collagen provides a more economic choice for cosmetics companies.

 Scientists have found 28 different collagen types in the human body.
-The most common is called Type I and makes up more than 90% of the collagen in our body.
+The most common is Type I, which makes up more than 90% of the collagen in our body.
 Collagen is what gives our skin its elasticity and strength.

 How can you take collagen?

 While many cosmetics companies make collagen creams, a lot of people choose to take it as a dietary supplement.
 Drinking liquid marine collagen is one way of doing this.
-Supplements such as this contain collagen protein that is hydrolysed, or broken down into small blocks.
+Supplements such as this contain collagen protein broken down into small blocks via hydrolysis.

 The body can absorb these smaller blocks more easily.
 While many of these supplements use purified water for the liquid element, some also use other liquids, such as juices.
-The supplements can be taken as individual shots, in smoothies or in vials.
+You can take the supplements as individual shots, in smoothies or mixed with water.

 It also comes in powder or tablet forms, but the latest trend is to drink liquid marine collagen.
-Some studies suggest taking liquid collagen with other supplements, such as tretinoin, retinol and Vitamin C, may provide greater benefits.
+Some studies suggest taking liquid collagen with other supplements.
+Recommendations include tretinoin, retinol and Vitamin C to provide greater benefits.

-If you're concerned about taking any kind of health supplements, it may be a good idea to talk to your GP first to discuss what you're planning to consume and the potential effects.
+If you're concerned about taking any kind of health supplements, it may be a good idea to talk to your GP first.
+This would allow you to discuss what you're planning to consume and the potential effects.

 Why do we need collagen supplements?

-Collagen's role in the body is extremely important, as it is one of the main building blocks for skin, hair, bones, muscles, ligaments and tendons.
+Collagen's role in the body is very important, as it is one of the main building blocks for skin, hair, bones, muscles, ligaments and tendons.

 Collagen prevents our skin from sagging and gives people a plump, youthful look, according to dermatologists.
 Our body makes collagen naturally, but the production decreases the older we get.

 We start to lose collagen as young as in our mid-20s.
 Later in life, women lose up to 30% of their natural collagen production capabilities during the first five years of menopause.
-This is why many cosmetics and health supplement companies are increasingly using collagen to supplement people's anti-aging beauty regime.
+This is why many cosmetics and health supplement companies use collagen.
+It can aid people's anti-ageing beauty regime.

 Does marine collagen taste fishy?

-Marine collagen doesn't have a fishy smell or taste, despite being sourced from fish.
-This is because all of the fish oils have been removed during processing.
-When you take it in powder form, it can be added to tea or coffee without affecting the taste of your drink.
+Marine collagen doesn't have a fishy smell or taste, despite originating from fish.
+This is because the processing of the product removes all the fish oils.
+When you take it in powder form, you can add it to tea or coffee without affecting the taste of your drink.

 Similarly, you can drink liquid marine collagen without experiencing any fishy taste at all.
-Some devotees of marine collagen say they often weed out inferior brands by checking if it has even a slight odour, as it shouldn't have any actual smell or taste at all.
+Some devotees of marine collagen say they often weed out inferior brands by checking if it has even a slight odour.
+It shouldn't have any actual smell or taste at all.

 How does liquid marine collagen work?

-Collagen drinks are said to start working around one hour after ingestion, according to some researchers.
-The collagen peptides in the drinks are believed to be digested into smaller molecules, which are absorbed into the gut.
-Around one hour after ingestion, they have been identified in the bloodstream.
+Collagen drinks start working around one hour after ingestion, according to some researchers.
+Your body digests the collagen peptides from the drinks into smaller molecules, which it absorbs via the gut.
+They will be in your bloodstream less than one hour after ingestion.

-Research has shown that absorbed peptides can not only reach the skin, but may also be retained in our body's tissues for up to two weeks.
+Research has shown that absorbed peptides can not only reach the skin.
+They may also be retained in our body's tissues for up to two weeks.

 There is some hard evidence in support of the collagen beauty shots.
-There have been several laboratory-based studies that have demonstrated the potential for collagen peptides in supplements and drinks to improve skin hydration.
+Various laboratory-based studies have demonstrated the potential for collagen peptides in supplements and drinks to improve skin hydration.

 This can reduce wrinkles by strengthening our own body's collagen network.
-An independent study completed in 2019 concluded collagen supplements showed promise when it came to improving skin elasticity and the density of dermal collagen.
+An independent study reached its conlusion in 2019.
+It showed collagen supplements may be helpful for improving skin elasticity and the density of dermal collagen.

 The clinical studies used between 2.5g and 10g of liquid collagen per day.
-The outcomes of the tests were reported at various times, commonly between four weeks and eight weeks, although some continued after this time period.
+Reports of test outcomes came at various times.
+Often, they took between four weeks and eight weeks, although some continued after this time period.